This post was originally published in April 2019. It has been updated with improvements to the text and recipe as of July 2020.

 If you’ve been following OE for a while, you know I have a thing for coconut milk ganache.
-And a thing for chocolate tarts or pies without tops.
-What can I say, everyone loves chocolate!
+And a thing for chocolate tarts or pies without lids.
+What can I say, everyone loves chocolate, and this chocolate coconut pie fits the bill.

 Unlike some of the other gluten free tarts I’ve shared, this one doesn’t use any oat flour.
 It’s a date sweetened coconut macaroon base, with a little cocoa tossed in, and it’s very good.
 It’s also totally grain free and this recipe is ‘pegan’ i.e. vegan and paleo, which is a thing.